Employment

 Minimum Qualifications:

-High school diploma or high school equivalency diploma and one to three months related experience and/or training.
+High school diploma or general education degree (GED) and one to three months related experience and/or training.
 Must have experience that provides evidence that the candidate has a good understanding of the role of the Host in providing outstanding customer service; the ability to communicate effectively with others, both orally and in writing; and the ability to exercise mature judgment.

 Expected Hiring Salary Range: